Entropy density benchmarking of near-term quantum circuits: Abstract

 \section{Abstract}

-Understanding the limitations imposed by noise on current and next-generation quantum devices is a crucial step towards demonstrations of quantum advantage with practical applications.
+Understanding the limitations imposed by noise on current and next-generation quantum devices is a crucial step towards demonstrating practical quantum advantage.
 In this work, we investigate the accumulation of entropy density as a benchmark to monitor the performance of quantum processing units.
-A combination of analytical methods, numerical simulations, and experiments on programmable superconducting quantum circuits is used to build a simple yet practical heuristic model of entropy accumulation based on global depolarising noise.
-This demonstrates the potential of such an approach to construct effective heuristic models.
-The monitoring of entropy density not only offers a novel and complementary approach to existing circuit-level benchmarking techniques, but more importantly, it provides a much needed bridge between circuit-level and application-level benchmarking protocols.
-In particular, our heuristic model of entropy accumulation allows us to improve over existing techniques to bound the circuit size threshold beyond which quantum advantage is unattainable.
+We provide a proof-of-principle demonstration of our novel methodology which entails developing simple heuristic models of how entropy accumulates, testing them against real QPU experiments, and finally using these models to determine a circuit volume threshold above which quantum advantage is unattainable.
+Monitoring entropy density not only offers a novel approach that complements existing circuit-level benchmarking techniques, but more importantly, it bridges the gap between circuit-level and application-level benchmarking protocols.
+In particular, our heuristic model of entropy accumulation allows us to outperform existing techniques that bound the circuit size threshold for quantum advantage.

 \keywords{Benchmarking, Entropy, Purity, Variational Quantum Algorithms, Quantum Advantage}